allenh-ni/nipm-api-labview/README.md

 ![alt text](images/nipm-beta-api-screenshot.png)

-You must have NI Package Manager already installed on the computer for this API to work.

 You can find content, tutorials, and additional tools for NI package management at [bit.ly/nipkg](http://bit.ly/nipkg)

 ## How to Install